brujoand/slides.brujordet.no/Building_a_delivery_platform/index.md

 # To summarize

-1. Define your 'Current State'
+- Define your 'Current State'
-  - Interview people
-2. Get dashboards
-3. Define a Golden Path
-  - Rely on Convention over configuration
+- Get metrics into dashboards early on
-4. Define your 'Desired State'
+- Define your 'Desired State'
-  - Focus on low hanging fruits first
-  - Observe and manage biases
+- Define a Golden Path
-5. Have a single point of entry for support
+- Have a single point of entry for support

 ::: notes
-- define your current state
+- Define your 'Current State'
-- Create dashboards with metrics
+- Get metrics into dashboards early on
-- Define a golden path
+- Define your 'Desired State'
-- Define your Desired State
+- Define a Golden Path
-- Create a single point of entry for support
+- Have a single point of entry for support
 :::

 ---